ptr727/NxWitness/README.md

   - In the DEB installer `postinst` step the installer tries to start the service, and fails the install. `Detected runtime type: wsl.`, `System has not been booted with systemd as init system (PID 1).
 Can't operate.`
   - The logic tests for `if [[ $RUNTIME != "docker" ]]`, while the runtime reported by WSL2 is `wsl`.
   - The logic [should](https://support.networkoptix.com/hc/en-us/community/posts/1500000699041-WSL2-docker-runtime-not-supported) perform a `systemd` positive test vs. testing for not docker.
-- Version 4.3+ removed the shell scripts that used to launch the binary files.
+- Version 4.1+ added the ability to specify additional storage filesystem [types](https://github.com/networkoptix/nx_open_integrations/tree/master/docker#notes-about-storage).
+  - This is particularly useful because Unraid, ZFS, and Docker Desktop storage is by default not supported.
+  - Access the server storage page at `https://hostname:7001/static/index.html#/info` and verify that all mounted storage is listed.
+  - If storage is not listed, attach to the container console and run `cat /proc/mounts` to get a list of all the mounted filesystem types.
+  - Access the advanced settings page at `https://hostname:7001/static/index.html#/advanced` and set `additionalLocalFsTypes` to include the filesystem type.
+  - Add `fuse.grpcfuse` for Docker for Windows, `fuse.shfs` for Unraid, and `zfs` for ZFS, e.g. `fuse.grpcfuse,fuse.shfs,zfs`.
+  - Save the settings, restart the server, and verify that storage is now available.
+  - Alternatively call the API directly e.g. `wget --user=admin --password=password https://hostname:7001/api/systemSettings?additionalLocalFsTypes=zfs --no-check-certificate`.
+  - There is no way to configure the `additionalLocalFsTypes` types at deployment time.
+  - Some debugging shows the setting is stored in the `var/ecs.sqlite` DB file, in the `vms_kvpair` table, `name=additionalLocalFsTypes`, `value=fuse.grpcfuse,fuse.shfs,zfs`.
+  - This DB table contains lots of other information, so it seems unfeasible to pre-seed the system with this DB file, and modifying it at runtime is as complex as calling the web service.
+- Beta version 4.3:
   - The old shell script `mediaserver` is now what used to be `mediaserver-bin`, and `root-tool` is now what used to be `root-tool-bin`.
-  - The Nx Docker project launch [script](https://github.com/networkoptix/nx_open_integrations/blob/master/docker/entrypoint.sh), is still referring to the old names.
-  - The LSIO S6 services config was changed to launch the `foo-bin` variants if they exist, else just `foo`.
-  - The iOS NxWitness client crashes when viewing single camera feeds from 4.3 R1 server.
+  - The iOS NxWitness client crashes when viewing single camera feeds from 4.3 R1 and R2 server.
   - After upgrading to 4.3, reverting to 4.2 is no longer possible, be sure to make a copy of the server configuration before upgrading. `ERROR ec2::detail::QnDbManager(...): DB Error at ec2::ErrorCode ec2::detail::QnDbManager::doQueryNoLock(...): No query Unable to fetch row`